 Internal politics and policies, for example the decision-making process, the balance of power, questions about identity and democracy in this new system of governance will be discussed.
 We study the causes and effects of the war in Europe, its geopolitical dimension and how it affects policies and relations with neighbors and other parts of the world.
-Particularly important aspects include the discussion on relations with the UK after Brexit, the future of transatlantic relations and how the EU is dealing with China's and Russia's alternative models of governance.
-We will discuss migration as well as the consequences of the COVID-19 pandemic.
+Particularly important aspects include European Parliamentary elections in June 2024, the geopolitical consequences of Russia's war in Ukraine, the situation in the Middle East, relations with the UK after Brexit, the state of transatlantic relations before US presidential elections and how the EU is dealing with China's and Russia's alternative models of governance.
+We will discuss migration and the EU's transformation into a fossil-free economy.
 If students express specific interests in other topics or case studies sessions can be adjusted.